 HUGE thanks to our writers for their awesome questions.
 Seriously, guys we could have 300+ questions to ask.
 The key here?
 Ask them.

-I also started asking these 4 questions to my kids each night and it has made all the difference.
+I also started asking my kids these four questions each night and it has made all the difference.
 Truly.
-There’s no excuse for me not being able to get these 4 questions in – no matter how busy our day may be.
+There’s no excuse for me not being able to get these simple questions in, no matter how busy our day may have been.

 Here’s hoping these help start conversations in your home too!